Check back soon for details of upcoming events!

 Queens Park Book Festival - 18th and 19th September 2021

 We had a fantastic time at the Queens Park Book Festival this year.
 It was great to meet our local community in-person this year for two brilliant events.

 - Dr. Waheed Arian in conversation with Tom Goodman - Queen's Park Community Tent - 12:30 pm, Saturday 18th September 2021

-NHS A&E doctor Waheed Arian discusses his extraordinary life and his book In the Wars: A Doctor’s Story of Conflict, Survival and Saving Lives with Tom Goodman.
+NHS A&E doctor Waheed Arian discussed his extraordinary life and his book In the Wars: A Doctor’s Story of Conflict, Survival and Saving Lives with Tom Goodman.

 - No Direction Home Refugee Stand Up Comedy -

-Following their uproarious 2019 debut at the Queen’s Park Community Tent, stand-up comedians from the ‘No Direction Home’ comedy collective will delight you with their wit and wisdom.
-With Edin Suljic and Krishna Vytelingum, hosted by performer and comedian Krzysia Balinska.
+Following their uproarious 2019 debut at the Queen’s Park Community Tent, stand-up comedians from the ‘No Direction Home’ comedy collective returned to delight us with their wit and wisdom.
+This year's line up included Edin Suljic and Krishna Vytelingum, and the event was hosted by performer and comedian Krzysia Balinska.

 The Inaugural Salusbury World Annual Conversation with Christy Lefteri - 19th May 2021